saurabhshukladev/leetcode/README.md

 - Method 1: write 4 arrays on paper and with each combination
     - if len of array is even then return h-l/2 if h and l are even else return h-l/2 + 1
     - if len of array is odd return ceiling of h-l/2
+- Method 2: same as Method 1 but remove uneccesary steps.